uccser/cs-field-guide/text/en/chapters/data-representation.md

 # Data Representation

 {panel type="warning" summary="Interactives in Data Representation"}
 Most interactives on this page have not been updated to the new system.
 Please [view the interactives on the Data Representation page](http://www.csfieldguide.org.nz/releases/1.9.9/DataRepresentation.html) on the older version of the CSFG.
 We are currently in the process of updating these interactives for the version 2.0 release.
 {panel end}

 {panel type="teacher-note" summary="Math in Data Representation"}
 A lot of the exercises in this chapter involve simple arithmetic.
 If students struggle to do this by hand, a lot can be done using spreadsheets.
 {panel end}

 ## What's the big picture?

 Computers are machines that do stuff with information.
 They let you view, listen, create, and edit information in documents, images, videos, sound, spreadsheets and databases.
 They let you play games in simulated worlds that don’t really exist except as information inside the computer’s memory and displayed on the screen.
 They let you compute and calculate with numerical information; they let you send and receive information over networks.
 Fundamental to all of this is that the computer has to represent that information in some way inside the computer’s memory, as well as storing it on disk or sending it over a network.

 To make computers easier to build and keep them reliable, everything is represented using just two values.
 You may have seen these two values represented as 0 and 1, but on a computer they are represented by anything that can be in two states.
 For example, in memory a low or high voltage is used to store each 0 or 1.
-On a magnetic disk it's stored with, surprisingly, magnetism (whether a tiny spot on the disk is magnetised north or south).
+On a magnetic disk it's stored with magnetism (whether a tiny spot on the disk is magnetised north or south).

 When we write what is stored in a computer on paper, we normally use “0” for one of the states, and “1” for the other state.
 If a piece of computer memory had the following voltages: “low”, “low”, “high”, “low”, “high”, “high”, “high”, “high”, “low”, “high”, “low”, “low”, we could allocate “0” to “low”, and “1” to high” and write this sequence down as 001011110100.
 While this notation is used extensively, and you may often hear the data being referred to as being “0’s and 1’s”, it is important to remember that a computer does *not* store 0’s and 1’s; it has no way of doing this.
 They are just using physical mechanisms such as high and low voltage, north or south polarity, and light or dark materials.

-{panel type="teacher-note" summary="A warmup for binary representation"}

-The CS Unplugged binary activity [on binary representation](http://csunplugged.org/binary-numbers) uses just 5 cards to scaffold an activity that shows students how the abstract concept of two values (black/white, zero/one, on/off or even quack/moo) can be used to represent numbers and letters.
-The exercise is engaging and kinesthetic, and is useful for getting students in the right frame of mind about this topic.
-{panel end}

 {panel type="jargon-buster" summary="Bits"}